The Ruby Spec Suite Compatibility Report

 Next, we have JRuby passing 88% or 92% of all specs, depending on whether you count C-API specs.
 That’s impressive as well, notably with high scores on language and core specs.
 It is worth noting JRuby is currently working on finishing Ruby 2.6 support.

 Finally, Artichoke, a fairly new Ruby implementation, passes some core and library specs.
 Based on MRuby, which implements a subset of Ruby, it still has a long way to achieve compatibility with CRuby.
+Update (February 2021): Artichoke now passes an estimated 22% of core library specs when trying to run all core specs with this PR, however those are not run in CI and might regress.

 Note that specs from ruby/spec are not necessarily representative of general compatibility with the entire Ruby ecosystem, even though they are obviously related.
 For instance, there might be far more spec examples on a given method than usages in Ruby gems, or the opposite.
 There are Ruby semantics that are not yet covered in ruby/spec: it is an ongoing effort to improve coverage by the way of contributions to ruby/spec from Ruby implementations and from external contributors.
 In general, when an alternative implementation has a bug report, they either ensure there is already a spec or add one so over time the ruby/spec coverage improves.